To assist you in getting the rest you need, we rounded up the best phone apps designed to help fall you asleep fast:

 White noise, or noise consisting of multiple frequencies played at the same volume, can help you fall asleep by masking all kinds of distracting sounds.
 This means you won’t be startled by a creaking door or footsteps pattering in the hallway.

 There are numerous white noise phone apps (e.g. White Noise Generator, White Noise Pro, etc.) available for download.
 But as a word of caution, running an app on your phone the entire night may cause your phone to heat up.
-To prevent this, you can download a white noise app with a timer so it will turn off after a set period.
+To prevent this, you can download a white noise app that includes a timer so it will turn off after a set period.

 As part of practicing good sleep hygiene, it will also help you fall asleep faster if you lie down in bed at the same time each night.
 This will train your body to prepare itself for sleep as you approach your bedtime each night.